Oregon’s Climate Change Experiences and Adaptation Options

 The following are the consequences and projections of climate change in the state according to the report:

 Racial and economic disparities become more apparent when communities are exposed to natural hazards and calamities.
-Addressing the health and economic issues in conjunction with climate change can improve the state’s resilience and quality of life.
+Addressing the health and financial issues in conjunction with climate change can improve the state’s resilience and quality of life.

 To view the entire report, click the link below: